Jerry Falwell Jr.: 2020–2021 controversies

-In May 2020, after Virginia Governor Ralph Northam implemented a mask mandate amid the COVID-19 pandemic, Falwell criticized the mandate and tweeted a picture of a custom mask with Northam wearing blackface.
+In May 2020, after Virginia governor Ralph Northam implemented a mask mandate amid the COVID-19 pandemic, Falwell criticized the mandate and tweeted a picture of a custom mask with Northam wearing blackface.
 Falwell apologized for the tweet in early June after being widely criticized by African-American alumni for being insensitive to the black community.

-In August 2020, Falwell published a photograph on Instagram (since deleted) of himself with his jeans unzipped and his hand around the waist of a young woman whose shorts are similarly unzipped; the image was taken at a party on a private yacht, which Falwell later explained was a costume party themed after the Trailer Park Boys television series.
-In the photo Falwell was holding a glass of dark liquid, and in the caption he wrote: "I promise that's just black water in my glass.
-It was a prop only."
-Journalists observed the partial undress and consumption of alcohol were among actions that violate the Liberty University code of conduct.
-A former instructor at the university, Congressman Mark Walker (R–NC), called for Falwell's resignation.
-On August 7, Liberty University announced that Falwell would be taking an indefinite leave of absence from his positions.

 In late August, Reuters contacted Falwell and his wife with their initial reporting on his wife's alleged affair with the pool attendant they had met in 2012.
 Shortly after, on August 23, 2020, Falwell announced in a public statement that his wife had an "improper relationship" several years earlier with a man who later threatened to reveal the affair "unless we agreed to pay him substantial monies".
 On August 24, Reuters published their report that the man was the pool attendant with whom Falwell had invested in the hostel.
 The man, now 29 years old, said he began a sexual relationship with the Falwells when he was 20.
 He claimed that the affair started the same month he met the couple, in March 2012, and continued into 2018.
 He claimed to have had "frequent" sexual encounters with Becki Falwell while Jerry Falwell Jr. looked on, sometimes in the same room and sometimes remotely via camera.
 The man shared audiotape, emails, and texts with Reuters as evidence for the veracity of his assertions about the relationship.

 Later in the day on August 24, it was reported that Falwell had agreed to resign from Liberty University, though Falwell denied the report.
 An anonymous university official told The Washington Post that there had been a delay in negotiations.
 On August 25, Falwell confirmed that he had resigned.

 In October 2020, Falwell sued Liberty University for damaging his reputation, but in December 2020 dropped the lawsuit.
 On April 15, 2021, Liberty University sued him for $40 million for breach of contract and fiduciary duty.
 The suit also alleged that Falwell failed to disclose to the university's board of trustees his scandalous affair and "personal impairment by alcohol".
+In July 2024, Liberty's Board of Trustees announced they had settled with Falwell.